HusainBeepBop/business_sol/README.md

 - 🧱 **Executable Bundling** – Scripts can be converted into standalone `.exe` files using PyInstaller.
 - 🧹 **Contact CSV Cleaner & Editor** – Clean, filter, edit, and export contact lists with a user-friendly GUI.
 Supports direct cell editing, row deletion, and Excel export.
 - 🌐 **Net Speed Monitor** – Continuously measure and log internet speed (download, upload, ping) and key system metrics (CPU usage, memory usage, CPU temperature) with real-time graphs and CSV export.
 Built with PyQt6, pyqtgraph, and psutil.
+- 🖼️ **PPTX to PDF Converter** – Select multiple PowerPoint (.pptx) files and convert them to PDF in one click.
+PDFs are saved in a dedicated folder in your Downloads.
+Simple, fast, and user-friendly.

 In addition to internet speed, the app now logs:

 - **CPU Usage (%)**